Musinzara-Matana Water System #74

 Project Kickoff

-We are pleased to announce that construction on the Musinzira-Matana water system has begun.
+We are pleased to announce that construction on the Musinzira-Matana water system began March 20 and was completed October 14, 2025.
 The system was made possible by the generosity of supporters like you.

 This water system marks a new beginning for this rural community by delivering permanent and close access to clean water.
 Currently, there is no clean water located nearby, which means community members walk several miles away to fetch water that is contaminated.

-This project will serve 3,500 people when it is complete.
-And will provide water to the 1,200- 1,500 people who rely the market center approximately 3x per week.
+This project serves 3,500 people.
+And provides water to the 1,200- 1,500 people who rely the market center approximately 3x per week.
 Water at the market center helps address transmission and proliferation of pathogens, bacteria, parasites, and viruses.
 It will have a significant health impact for the entire community.

 WATER ACCESS PRIOR TO CLEAN WATER SYSTEM PARTNERSHIPS